-Note: Infix function definition can be combined with shorthand and pattern-matching function definition.
+Note: Infix function definition can be combined with assignment and/or pattern-matching function definition.

 A common idiom in functional programming is to write functions that are intended to behave somewhat like operators, and to call and define them by placing them between their arguments.
 Coconut's infix syntax makes this possible.